softwaresaved/jamie/docs/methods.rst

 we could have experimented with variations of weighted F1 score, we opted for the following model selection criterion: select the model with a precision above 0.90 and with the highest recall.
 Following this selection criterion, we obtained the chosen model as the logistic regression model with C = NNN.
 It has the following metrics:

-TODO
+TODO: metrics

 **Model ensemble**.
 To obtain confidence intervals for the probability estimates obtained from logistic regression, we create a model ensemble by